phadej/gists/posts/2018-07-05-inspecting-debugging-simulating-clients-and-more.md

 or simply put: <i>a practical introduction to <code>Servant.Client.Free</code></i>.
 </blockquote>

-We (Alp MEsganogullari and myself) wrote a new cookbook recipe for Servant, it's a part of [the official servant's cookbook at readthedocs](https://haskell-servant.readthedocs.io/en/latest/cookbook/using-free-client/UsingFreeClient.html).
+We (Alp Mesganogullari and myself) wrote a new cookbook recipe for Servant, it's a part of [the official servant's cookbook at readthedocs](https://haskell-servant.readthedocs.io/en/latest/cookbook/using-free-client/UsingFreeClient.html).

 ---